statcomputing/01-practice-git-lcgodoy/README.md

-## Commit one file of two currently staged
-There are two files created in the root project directory - `A.txt` and `B.txt`.
-They are both added to the staging area.

-The goal is to commit only one of them.
+## Done ...
+Although I have finished the exercises, something went wrong when I tried to change the repo origin to push it here.